UnicodeMan/HomeMade-AI/BUILDING.md

 d) (Optional) You may create additional directories that you will plug to the container and specify in Volumes: section

-e) Clone the repository and check out to latest version (may work with latest commit, but not guaranteed):
+e) Clone the repository and check out to latest release tag commit (may work with latest commit, but not guaranteed):

 `cd ~/AI`

 `git clone https://github.com/UnicodeMan/HomeMade-AI.git`

-`git checkout v0.1`
+`git checkout 5560e29` (for v0.1)

 * **II.
 Modify docker-compose.yml**